nondescryptid/opendoc-state-court-judgments/2019_SGDC_102/report.md

 9       The learned defendant’s counsel, Mr Teo Weng Kie submitted that the plaintiff’s evidence that he was within the workshop compound when the accident occurred departed from his pleaded case.
 I agreed that it was not open to the plaintiff to say that he was somewhat within the workshop compound because this was not his pleaded case; see \[4\] above.
 In his AEIC (see \[6\] above), the plaintiff had likewise placed himself at the entrance to the workshop.

 10     At the same time, I was not prepared to find that the plaintiff was outside of the workshop compound and on a public road in that the defendant’s police report placed the plaintiff inside the compound.
-The defendant’s police report[\[note: 8\]](#Ftn_8) made about three hours after the accident stated that as he reversed, “Suddenly \[the plaintiff\] who was inside the compound turn (_sic_) around after talking to his collegue (_sic_) and knock (_sic_) onto the rear right portion of my vehicle and fell.”
+The defendant’s police report[^8] made about three hours after the accident stated that as he reversed, “Suddenly \[the plaintiff\] who was inside the compound turn (_sic_) around after talking to his collegue (_sic_) and knock (_sic_) onto the rear right portion of my vehicle and fell.”
 While the defendant’s Defence did not make clear his version about the plaintiff’s location, the defendant’s AEIC (see \[7\] above) seemed to reinforce his police report that the plaintiff was within the workshop compound when he stated that he was reversing into the workshop compound.

 11     Given the foregoing, including the constraints of the plaintiff’s pleaded case, I found that the plaintiff was at the entrance to the workshop compound when the accident took place.
 He was not on a public road, a point which, as I shall explain below at \[17\] to \[22\], went to the issue of contribution.

 ## The plaintiff did not run towards the van:

 12     In closing submissions, Mr Teo did not refer to the defendant’s version in cross-examination.
-Instead, Mr Teo stated the defendant’s version as follows: “Suddenly the plaintiff knocked onto this rear right corner and alleged that the defendant’s van had knocked into him (see BA page 31 paragraph 5).”[\[note: 9\]](#Ftn_9) In fact the version that Mr Teo cited was the defendant’s pleaded version – see \[5\] above.
+Instead, Mr Teo stated the defendant’s version as follows: “Suddenly the plaintiff knocked onto this rear right corner and alleged that the defendant’s van had knocked into him (see BA page 31 paragraph 5).”[^9] In fact the version that Mr Teo cited was the defendant’s pleaded version – see \[5\] above.
 The defendant’s version in the AEIC, set out at \[7\] above, was that the plaintiff turned around just before impact.
 I thought that there was reasonable basis in the learned plaintiff’s counsel, Mr Winston Low’s, criticism of the defendant’s inconsistencies.

 13     I found the defendant’s case as he made it under cross-examination at \[8\] above rather hard to believe.
 His testimony was that as he reversed, the plaintiff turned around and ran towards his van, colliding into it.
 Both the defendant’s police report and AEIC (see \[10\] above) stated simply that the plaintiff turned around and this was followed by impact.
 It was therefore my finding that as the plaintiff stood at the entrance to the workshop compound talking to his colleague, the defendant reversed into the plaintiff; the plaintiff did not run towards and collide into the defendant’s van.